KhtaAi/Prompt-Creator-from-projects/INSTRUCTIONS.md

 ### `--upgrade`

 -   **Purpose:** Upgrades the `prompt-creator` package to the latest version from the GitHub repository.
--   **Behavior:** This command uses `pip` to fetch and install the latest commit from the `main` branch of the repository specified in the `GITHUB_REPO_URL` variable within the script.
+-   **Behavior:** This command uses `pip` to fetch and install the latest commit from the `main` branch of the repository.
--   **Note:** For this to work with a private repository, your environment must be configured with access credentials (e.g., a Personal Access Token in the URL or a configured SSH key).
+-   **Note:** If the repository is private, your environment must be configured with access credentials (e.g., a globally configured SSH key or a credential manager that stores your PAT) for the upgrade to work seamlessly.
 -   **Usage:**
     ```bash
     prompt-creator --upgrade